 - Proceed with your next trivia round.

-You can repeat this process for each round of trivia you created including bonus rounds, etc. You can even set the Next Round to be a exit Poll/Survey, Social Wall, or external website.
+You can repeat this process for each round of trivia you created including bonus rounds, etc. You can even set the Next Round to be an exit Poll/Survey, Social Wall.
+For Premium Plan users, the Next Round can even be set to an External URL.

 Showing Overall Final Scores